EllieZhangy/LLM-Based-Impression-Prediction-from-Radiology-Reports/README.md

 The data for this project was obtained from the University of Chicago Medicine, consisting of 789,280 de-identified radiology reports.

 ## Current Progress
 We have already tried two models Alpaca-7b (code in alpaca-7b.ipynb) and Medalpaca7b (code in medapaca-7b.ipynb) on Sono Types (6577 records in total).
 More detail about our methodology, result and analysis could be found in our propposal.
-In general, the model is capable of generating appropriate impression text but there are still limitations that need to be addressed and few areas of improvement to consider.
+In general, from the ROUGE score and our user interface demo, the model is capable of generating appropriate impression text but there are still limitations that need to be addressed and few areas of improvement to consider.

 ## Next Steps:
 - Also include the clinical historical information as one part of the input.